 Before you start to create excel dashboard the one of most important tasks is dashboard design.
 It’s not as easy as we might think.
 We’d like to help you in the planning phase also.
 Finally, here are the ground rules.
 Keep in your mind these dashboard fundamentals!

-Think about what is going to be most impressive at telling our story: Dynamic charts are usually a better idea than pie charts.
-Avoid over the top visualizations and graphics, such as exploding pie charts and stacked bar charts.
-Remove unnecessary components from the dashboard because they distract the attention from the essence.
+Think about what is going to be most impressive at telling our story.
+Dynamic charts are usually a better idea than pie charts.
+Avoid over the top visualizations and graphics.
+Exploding pie charts and stacked bar charts are really bad ideas.
+Remove unnecessary components from the dashboard.
+They distract the attention from the essence.
 You have no need for overcrowded and jammed with useless charts screen.